diffblue/cbmc/doc/architectural/central-data-structures.md

 a more elaborate explanation in the next section.

-The `parameters` subcomponent is a list of identifiers that are to be looked-up in the symbol-table for their values.
+The `parameters` subcomponent is a list of identifiers that are to be looked-up in the symbol-table for their definitions.

 ## goto_programt